 Additional examples of this technique, but used with a different tone, can be seen in the third stanza.
 Wylie uses the words “phosphorescent” and “plumbs” right after each other.
 Then goes on to use “Swim” and “staring.”
 In this case, the alliteration is helpful in placing emphasis a certain image of the creatures Wylie’s speaker is interested in.

 By the time one gets to the end of the poem it has been made very clear that the title, ‘Cold-Blooded Creatures,’ does not refer to the animals, but to the men who cannot see them.

 Summary of Cold-Blooded Creatures

 The poem begins with the speaker stating that man is a self-centered, shockingly bad creature.
 He is incapable of acknowledging that there are other beings on the planet as “sentient” as he is.
 This “mental twist” extends to all other organisms.

 The second stanza describes how man refuses to take the time to look closely at any of his fellow beings.
 The example the speaker uses is that of a toad with “speechless sorrow” in its eyes.
 Just because the toad is incapable of speaking, doesn’t mean it cannot feel.
 Man though, is unable to see the “load” all beings carry.

-In the last lines of the poem the speaker uses two more examples to summarize her opinion of men.
+In the last lines of the poem, the speaker uses two more examples to summarize her opinion of men.
 They do not care to ask “questions” of the snake.
 “Man” will not use any of his time to try to understand the lives of fish in the deepest parts of the ocean.
-They swim in complete blackness, a depressing features of their lives the speaker calls “nightmare doom.”
+They swim in complete blackness, a depressing feature of their lives the speaker calls “nightmare doom.”